 Open a Savings Account with as little as $25.
 You can also open different saving accounts for different things to keep your money separate.

 Start with as little as putting extra change in a jar if that is all you can do right now (it can add up).

 Start with one credit card and pay extra on it until it is paid off then move on to the next one.

 Take the money from the paid off credit card and move it to the next, keep adding to the next card until they are all paid off.

-If you have really high interest on a card have it lowered or move it to a lower interest card.
+If you have a really high interest rate on a credit card have it lowered or move it to a lower interest card.